Begin Main Content Area

 Content Editor ‭[1]‬

-We recommend child care owners and operators take this short CSPECE voluntary survey for their current child care center, or as soon as they have a location in mind.
+We recommend childcare owners and operators take this short CSPECE voluntary survey for their current childcare facility, or as soon as they have a location in mind.
+The survey asks questions aimed at identifying environmental health hazards.
+CSPECE staff will then use survey responses along with a database of known environmental contamination sources to provide a consultation and certificate of acknowledgment for the participating facility.

-For more information about the CSPECE Program for Pennsylvania:
+For more information about the CSPECE program:

 CSPECE was established by the Agency for Toxic Substances and Disease Registry (ATSDR).
-To learn more, please visit https://www.atsdr.cdc.gov/safeplacesforece/csp_program.html.
-View an ATSDR infographic about CSPECE.
+For more information, please contact us at email: choosesafeplaces@pa.gov, or call 717-787-3350.